m-bole/final_project/README.md

   - Tweets by verified users.
   - Tweets from the earliest account and the most-followed user.
   - Most common day for tweets.
-- Saved analysis results to individual CSV files in the `outputs` folder.
+- Saved analysis results to individual CSV files in the `output` folder.

 ### Part 3: Natural Language Processing
 - Extracted: